jishanarora/comp3040A3/Group10_v1.A3.md

 ### Parameters
 There are three parameters.
 1. name(string): Default is "".
-Optional.
+Required.
 >- The name of a specific park.
->- If "", other parameters will be parsed.
+>- If "", all provincial parks names will be returned.
 >- If specified, parks with the same name will be returned.
-2. postalcode(string): Default is "".
+2. postalcode: Default is "".
 Optional.
 >- The postal code of a specific location.
 >- If "", other parameters will be parsed.
->- If specified, information about the nearest park will be returned.
+>- If specified, a list of parks near the location wil be returned.
-3. list(integer): 0 or 1.
-Required.
+3. Fee: Default is "".
+Optional.
+>- The fee of a specific location.
+>- If "", other parameters will be parsed.
->- If 1, all provincial parks names will be listed.
+>- If specified, a list of parks whose fees is below or equal to the specified fees will be returned.
->- If 0, at least one of the other parameters should have non defalt value to identify a specific park.

 ### Resources
-#### List parameter is 1, List all parks.
+#### Name parameter is "", List all parks.
 ```
 {
   "Parks": ["park1", "park2", "park3", ...]
 }
 ```

-#### List parameter is 0, return information about a specific park.
+#### Name parameter is "Park name", return information about a specific park.
 ```
 {
   "Name": "park name",